 The Best Hidden Beaches of California

-California has a unique rugged and irregular coastline that hides coves and even long stretches of sand from passers-by.
+California has a unique, rugged and irregular coastline that hides coves and even long stretches of sand from passers-by.
 These are the hidden beaches of California.
 We have traveled up and down this coast looking for nooks and crannies where visitors can lose themselves at the water’s edge.
-Places where it’s possible to forget about the rat race and chaos of today’s society.
+They are places where it’s possible to forget about the rat race and chaos of the day.
 Secluded spots where you can only hear the ocean and birds and the occasional breeze.

 SEE THE COMPLETE LIST AT THE BOTTOM OF THIS PAGE!

 Northern California is a vast less-populated region with many hidden beaches.
 Central California, between San Francisco and Los Angeles, also has its share of these remote hideaways.
 In Southern California, it is much harder to get away from it all as there are more people and few spots that aren’t busy every day.
 That said, if you get out early in the morning, you can find solitude even in densely populated areas.

 There’s a whole list of Big Sur beaches that most people miss.
 We pulled two of our favorites from Big Sur that make the cut of California’s finest.